machinetranslate/machinetranslate.org/contributing/style.md

 Avoid trailing spaces and double spaces inside sentences.

-Separate sentences with two spaces.
+Separate sentences with a single enter.
+Separate paragraphs with two enters.

 ## Dates